utah-cs3550-fa24/assignments/hw3.md

 This allows your view functions (a.k.a. controllers) to use the models you defined.

-Modify the `assignments` view function to query the database for all assignments and pass them to the `assignments.html` template.
+Modify the `index` view function to query the database for all assignments and pass them to the `index.html` template.

-Now open up your `assignments.html` file.
+Now open up your `index.html` file.
 It should contain a table.
 Delete all the content rows (not the header row) from the table; these rows should be generated from the list of all assignments passed in by the view.
 Specifically:

 - The "Assignment" column should be the assignment's `title`
-- Also the assignment cell should link to `/N`, where `N` is the assignment ID
+- Also the assignment title should link to `/N/`, where `N` is the assignment ID
-- The "Due date" column should be the assignment's `deadline`, formatted appropriately
+- The "Due date" column should be the assignment's `deadline`, formatted appropriately.
+(Match the screenshot.)
 - The "Weight" column should be the assignment's `weight`

 Run your server with:

-    python3 manage.py runserver --noreload
+    python3 manage.py runserver

 You should now be able to navigate to `http://localhost:8000/` and see the assignments page.
 If it looks like the screenshot, move on to the next phase.

-If it happens to contain no rows, that may be because you didn't run the dummy data script.
-Fix that by running:
+If it happens to contain no rows, make sure you've run the `makedata` script.
+If you haven't, run it:

     python3 manage.py migrate
     python3 makedata.py

 If you now see data, you can move on.
-If you still don't, get help.
+If you still don't see data, it's probably some other bug---find and fix it before you move on.

 Phase 4: Assignment view
 ------------------------

-For the `index` view, you will need to look up the assignment based on the assignment ID and pass that to the template.
+For the `assignment` view, you will need to look up the assignment based on the assignment ID and pass that to the template.

 The assignment description is supposed to contain HTML.
 When adding it to the template, make sure to use the `safe` filter to allow raw HTML